Lommix/lommix_ui/README.md

 ## Goal

-The goal is to provide a very thin layer of ui syntax abstraction for seamless and fast iteration on your design.
+The goal is to provide a very thin layer of UI syntax abstraction for seamless and fast iteration on your design.

 ## Why Xml/Html(-like)